purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 author: heath-hamilton
 description: Overview on how to design a Microsoft Teams app.
 ---
-# Getting started with designing your Microsoft Teams app
+# Designing your Microsoft Teams app

-Once you've planned what your app will be, it's time to design an awesome user experience.
+To design a great app, you need a fundamental understanding for what your app will be and how people will use it.
+Make sure you know your app's use cases, understand how those fit in with available capabilities, and determine if the app is for groups or individuals before constructing a UI.
+[INCLUDE LINKS HERE]

+Teams apps are built using a set of capabilities [INCLUDE LINK HERE TO CAPABILITIES SECTION]

 Include following info: